EMI regulations in Europe

 Licensing requirements

-• Authorised capital: The minimum amount of authorised capital for the establishment of electronic money in the Netherlands is EUR 350,000.
+• Authorised capital: It is EUR 350,000 for the establishment of electronic money in the Netherlands.

-• Business Plan: Provide a detailed business plan including a description of the services offered, market analysis, marketing strategy, financial projections and risk assessment.
+• Business Plan: A highly detailed business plan is to be provided, covering services offered, market analysis, marketing strategy, financial projections, and a risk assessment.

-• Anti-Money Laundering (AML) and Terrorist Financing Measures: Developing and implementing effective AML procedures and controls.
+• Anti-Money Laundering (AML) and Terrorist Financing Measures: Effective AML procedures and controls are to be in place and implemented.

 Application and review process

-• Application: The licence application is submitted through the DNB online platform, accompanied by all required documents and information.
+• Application: The license application should be submitted via the DNB e-application facility, accompanied by all relevant documents and information, where applicable.

-• Processing time: The standard processing time for an application for an e-money institution licence is between 3 and 6 months, depending on the complexity of the application and the completeness of the information provided.
+• Processing time: The average processing period for an e-money institution licensing application is 3 up to 6 months, depending on, amongst others, the complexity of the application and whether the application dossier is complete, accurate and adequate.

 EMI regulations in Cyprus